BiDAlab/UWF4DR-Benchmark/src/prepare_splits/README.md

-# Dataset Split Preparation
+# Dataset Split Preparation (`prepare_splits/`)

 This directory contains the scripts used to reconstruct the exact experimental train, validation, and test splits employed in the associated paper.

-The splits are **independently defined by the authors** and do not correspond to the official (hidden) test split of the UWF4DR Challenge.
-They are designed to enable full reproducibility of the evaluation protocol outside the competition platform.
+The experimental split assignments (i.e., which image belongs to train, validation, or test) are defined by the authors and are provided in the repository under `data/splits/` as CSV files containing **image identifiers** and their split assignment.

+The scripts in this directory combine:

+- the split definition files in `data/splits/`, and
+- the official UWF4DR ground-truth CSV files distributed with the dataset,

+to generate locally usable split files with resolved image paths and task labels.

 ---